menu

 The overall crime rate in Akron is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small city, Akron doesn't have a public transportation system that people use for their commute.
+Akron is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Akron is nearly on par with the US average for all cities of 21.84%: 18.72% of adults 25 and older in Akron have a bachelor's degree or advanced degree.
+The percentage of adults in Akron who are college-educated is close to the national average for all communities of 21.84%: 18.72% of the adults in Akron have a bachelor's degree or advanced degree.

 The per capita income in Akron in 2018 was $31,208, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $124,832 for a family of four.
 However, Akron contains both very wealthy and poor people as well.